 Spotting a Pine Marten can be difficult as they are mainly nocturnal creatures.
-However, they can be active during the day and a number of local Argyll business have marten spotting facilities, giving you a good chance of seeing them.
+However, they can be active during the day and a number of local Argyll businesses have marten spotting facilities, giving you a good chance of seeing them.

 The site of a male Red Deer with its large antlers, roaming across moorland is an iconic view of Scotland.
 For many, nothing represents Scottish wildlife better.

-Unlike many of the animals of Scotland that feature in this guide, the Red Deer is relatively common and can be found across the Scottish highlands, open mountains and forests.
+Unlike many of the animals of Scotland that feature in this guide, the Red Deer is relatively common and can be found across the Scottish Highlands, open mountains and forests.
 This is because the red deer have no predators left in the wild.